top of page

 Most humans were never taught how their minds actually work.

-They were taught what to know, what to produce, and how to comply — but not how to govern attention, regulate internal states, make conscious choices under pressure, or adapt when the rules change.
+They were taught what to know, what to produce, and how to comply — but not how to govern attention, regulate internal states, make conscious choices under pressure, or adapt when conditions change.

 Content knowledge is no longer the differentiator.